sjhorn/lunr/index.md

   <h3>EVERYWHERE</h3>

-  Lunr has no external dependencies and works in your browser or on the server with node.js
+  Lunr is designed to work everywhere dart and flutter work and only depends on collection and intl.

 </td>
 </tr>